imoutsatsos/uno-choice-plugin/README.md

 ### Advanced Option: Omit Value Field

-By default 'Reactive References' pass to the build a hidden `<input name="value" value="">`.
+By default, 'Reactive References' pass to the build a hidden `<input name="value" value="">`.
 It means that your 'Reactive Reference' parameter will always be empty, but you can use a 'Formatted HTML' parameter and instruct the plug-in to not include this hidden value parameter.